MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 ### Path attribute (part of Logging element)

 Optional.
+Default is **%temp%** if not specified.

 Defines the location of the log files.
-Default is **%temp%**.

 Example values: